denliehoo/multi-swap/README.md

 - 13/01/23: Add events to smart contract (so that can detect when swap is pending and finished)
 - 15/01/23: Refactor to add in ftm chain.
 Separate ETH network items for future use
   - Note: If want change back chain, do it in the connecWalletReducer.js (e.g. to change chain back to eth, just put chain: 'eth' instead of 'ftm')
+- 16/01/23: Get User Balances in select a token modal and display in swap component; use an API for this [https://deep-index.moralis.io/api-docs/#/account/getTokenBalances] or [https://docs.moralis.io/reference/getwallettokenbalances]
+  - get balance should be in the SelectAssetModal component which passes the balance around the other components
+  - Update the swap button to ensure that balances is also sent
+  - validation to ensure swapping amount is < balance